eewsagar/AWS-CDK-Lamda-EventBridge/README.md

 # AWS-CDK-Lamda-EventBridge
-Java code for aws cdk to create a lambda function and run it using corn job by event bridge.
+Java code for aws cdk to create a lambda function and run it using corn job by event bridge.<br>
 Used of command :<br>
 aws configure sso<br>
 aws configure<br>